deqit/PhilipsPM2528/Deepdive/ADC/README.md

 | **yellow trace** | Input to ADC Integrator | Signal conditioning | ADC Core |
 | **purple trace** | ADC Integrator | ADC Core | ADC Core |

-# A Measurement Cycle in action
+## A Measurement Cycle from the CPU's perspective
 Let’s walk through a full measurement cycle, based on scope captures and logic traces.
-We'll do this top-down, so first an overview, then the details.

 _Note: In the images below, the analogue traces are offset by +5V.
 That's because the digital 0V is -5V in reference to the analogue 0V and this is the way to show two signals in one screenshot (apart from Photoshop)._